-The Texas Rangers have called up 25-year old righty starting pitcher Nick Martinez.
-Martinez pitched in 2 games (both starts) in AAA-ball for the Rangers this year and he was 1-0 with a 4.22 ERA and a 1.41 WHIP.
-He has now pitched in 53 games (45 starts) in his first two years with the Rangers and he is 12-19 with a 4.27 ERA and a 1.46 WHIP.
-The Rangers have sent 23-year old lefty reliever Andrew Faulkner to AAA to make room on the roster for Martinez.
-Faulkner pitched in 5 games (0 starts) for the Rangers this year and he was 0-0 with a 8.31 ERA and a 1.85 WHIP.
+The Texas Rangers have sent 26-year old righty reliever/starter Anthony Ranaudo back to AAA.
+He pitched in 2 games (0 starts) for the Rangers this year and he is 1-0 with a 17.18 ERA and a 2.73 WHIP.
+Ranaudo has given up 2 hits, 7 runs (all earned) with 8 walks and 2 whiffs in only 3 2/3 innings for the Rangers!
+He has pitched in 6 games (2 starts) in his first two years with the Rangers and he is 1-1 with a 9.47 ERA and a 1.90 WHIP.
+The Rangers have called up 23-year old lefty reliever Kevin Faulkner to replace Ranaudo on the pitching staff.
+Faulkner pitched in 5 games (0 starts) earlier this year for the Rangers and he was 0-0 with a 8.31 ERA and a 1.85 WHIP.
 He has now pitched in 16 games (0 starts) in his first two years with the Rangers and he is 0-0 with a 4.50 ERA and a 1.36 WHIP.
-Faulkner will probably get another chance with the Rangers at some point in 2016.